-Utilizing wind energy means installing a device which converts part of the kinetic energy in the atmosphere to, say, mechanical useful energy7.
-A wind turbine is a device for extracting kinetic energy from the wind8.
+Utilizing wind energy means installing a device which converts part of the kinetic energy in the atmosphere to, say, mechanical useful energy.
+A wind turbine is a device for extracting kinetic energy from the wind.
+According to WWEA (2011), wind turbines that generate electricity and feed it directly to the grid usually have